yj7o5/cert-provider-extension/README.md

 ### High Level Items
 - [ ] User database access managment
-- [ ] External login extension points (Google oAuth, Azure Active Directory, AWS Directory Service, Windows Active Directory, etc)
+- [ ] Extend to other cloud based vaults (Hashicorp, Azure Key Vault, etc)
 - [ ] "A remote desktop manager" like UI but that is as aesthetic looking as possible

 ### Tasks